Drachenbauer/AngryBirdsSokoban/README.md

 -solving a level starts the next one

+-11 bird-characters to choose from by dialog

--eight wall-styles to choose from by dialog
+-eight wall-desighns to choose from by dialog

 -added progress-strings to show number of solved eggs and as a step-counter

 -added an undo-steps-function

+-saves progress and choosen bird and walls in an ini-file

+-level-dialog shows wich levels are solved

 Controls: